nicodewet/terraform-aws-s3backend/README.md

 In terms of the output, here is an example with identifiers scrambled.

-Consider abstracting sensitive ARNs and this means using placeholders or environment variables instead of hardcoding them.
+In the next step, namely s3backend_test, we'll abstracting sensitive ARNs and this means using placeholders or environment variables instead of hardcoding them.

 ```
 s3backend_config = {